-Test and Measurement Equipment for Fiber Optic Components and Sub-Assemblies

-Our test and measurement products monitor the integrity of fiber optic network components and sub-assemblies.
+Test and Measurement Equipment for Fiber Optic Components and Sub-Assemblies monitor the integrity of fiber optic network components and sub-assemblies.
 These products are designed for manufacturers and suppliers of optical components and sub-assemblies and allow them to reduce development, test and production costs and improve the quality of their products.
 Most manufacturers and suppliers of optical components and modules currently use a combination of different types of optical test equipment to identify and measure failures in optical networks, such as bad splices, bends, crimps and other reflective and non-reflective events that can cause defects and negatively impact product performance.
-Our optical test equipment products replace the need to employ multiple test products because they address all stages of the end user's product development lifecycle, including design verification, component qualification, assembly process verification and failure analysis.
+Our optical test equipment products replace the need to employ multiple test products by addressing all stages of the end user's product development lifecycle, including design verification, component qualification, assembly process verification and failure analysis.
+Our OVA platform allows manufacturers and suppliers of optical components and sub-assemblies to reduce development, test and production costs and time-to-market by replacing multiple, time consuming and expensive measurement platforms with a single, integrated and easy-to-use instrument.